django/deps/accepted/0019-technical-governance-6x.rst

   nomination must be discarded.

-* A qualified nominee will fill the vacancy if the Steering Council votes to appoint the nominee.
-As an exception to the Steering Council voting process described above, this vote must be completed within one-week and it must be unanimous approval.
+* A qualified nominee will fill the vacancy if the Steering Council agrees to appoint the nominee.

 Removing the entire Steering Council
 ************************************